Skip to Main Content

 A guide to resources on criminal activities related to archaeological sites and antiquities including looting, trafficking, and destruction of cultural heritage by Ellen Belcher

 For definitions try searching Gale Virtual Reference Library or any of our other Encyclopedia Databases.
-Since Antiquities trafficking follows the same routes/criminal processes as trafficking of goods such as illegal drugs and/or guns and/or human trafficking, consulting general trafficking resources is recommended such as Illicit trafficking: a reference handbook Reference - HV6252 .K45 2005 Or try searching "Smuggling" as a subject term in the CUNY+ Catalog.
+Since Antiquities trafficking follows the same routes/criminal processes as trafficking of goods such as illegal drugs and/or guns and/or human trafficking, consulting general trafficking resources is recommended such as Illicit trafficking: a reference handbook Reference - HV6252 .K45 2005 Or try searching and subject terms "Smuggling" as and Art in OneSearch (and add additional terms to narrow down your search).

 CQ Researcher